4:2 Sparse Matrix Multiplication

 CubeFormat |

 Physical layout format of data.
-For details, see data format. |
+For details, see the data formats. |

 |